ITP-405-Spring-2022/third-party-api-tutorial-yq808/README.md

 # Unsplash API

-Unsplash is an image sharing app.
+**Unsplash** is an image sharing app.
 Users are able to search for high resolution, free-to-use images and download them for use.
+Today, we are going to work on displaying the first 10 photos posted on Unsplash for a query.
+The user is responsible for providing the query param.

-To use the Unsplash API, authentication is needed.
-You can acquire an access token through first logging in or creating an account *[here](https://unsplash.com/oauth/applications)*, then registering a new application.
+Documentation for the Unsplash API can be found [here](https://unsplash.com/documentation).

-Documentation for the Unsplash API can be found *[here](https://unsplash.com/documentation)*.
+***

 To implement the Unsplash API in PHP...
 ```php